proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 #### **Solution :**

-Walking back, we can see the "encrypt_flag_with_signature() takes in three argument the flag, key and randomly generated iv. the encryption function produced a ciphertext which was written as the combination of  "iv_hex + encrypted_hex + signature".
+Walking back,  can see the "encrypt_flag_with_signature() takes in three argument the flag, key and randomly generated iv. the encryption function produced a ciphertext which was written as the combination of  "iv_hex + encrypted_hex + signature".
 The vulnerability in this code arise from how the signature was generated, as the signature is the xor of the IV and the key, two of which were provided in the ciphertext.

 since,